2.4 Manual Muscle Testing & ROM Goniometry for PTAs

 PTA Scope Notes

-The American Physical Therapy Association (APTA) lists MMT under data collection that a PTA may perform when the PT has included it in the plan of care.
-The PTA records the grade and reports it; the PT interprets it to change diagnosis or alter the plan of care.
-A PTA who notices a previously 4/5 quadriceps falling to 2/5 collects that data and notifies the PT promptly rather than rewriting the program.
+The American Physical Therapy Association (APTA) lists MMT under data collection a PTA may perform when the PT has included it in the plan of care.
+The PTA records and reports the grade; the PT interprets it to change diagnosis or alter the plan.
+A PTA who finds a previously 4/5 quadriceps dropping to 2/5 collects that data and notifies the PT promptly rather than rewriting the program.

 Common Validity Pitfalls

-- Wrong position: A patient placed against gravity who can only achieve gravity-eliminated motion should be re-tested gravity-eliminated.
+- Wrong gravity position: A patient tested against gravity who can only achieve gravity-eliminated motion must be re-tested gravity-eliminated, or the grade is invalid.

-- Substitution: Hip flexion substituting for knee extension; trunk lean substituting for shoulder abduction.
+- Substitution: Hip flexion substituting for knee extension; trunk lean substituting for shoulder abduction; tenodesis mimicking finger extension.

 - Pain-limited effort: Document that the test was limited by pain rather than assigning a falsely low grade.

-- Inconsistent stabilization: Failure to stabilize the proximal segment invalidates the grade.
+- Inconsistent stabilization: Failing to stabilize the proximal segment invalidates the grade.

 Range of Motion (ROM) Goniometry

 A universal goniometer has three components: a fulcrum (axis), a stationary arm, and a moving arm.
-Standardized placement using bony landmarks is what makes a measurement reproducible.
+Standardized placement on bony landmarks is what makes a measurement reproducible between sessions and between testers.

 Normal ROM Benchmarks (AAOS Active ROM, Adult)